-When done well, investing in commercial land can add value to your portfolio.
+Investing in commercial land can add value to your portfolio.
 On the other hand, commercial land investors who make simple mistakes can cost themselves money down the line.
 So how do you make the best decision when buying vacant land?
-To help you make a wise choice, here are 12 tips for commercial land investors to help you make a solid choice.
+Here are 12 tips for commercial land investors to help you make a solid choice.

 - 1. Buy land in the path of development

 - 2. Invest in an asset that requires less attention and expense

 - 4. Target vacant land for your search

 - 5. Commercial land investors must know the zoning and usage laws

 - 7. Always work with a commercial real estate professional

 - 8. Use the Buy and Hold strategy

 - 9. Consider vacant land a long-term investment